-Pupils should know the positive associations between physical activity and promotion of mental wellbeing, including as an approach to combat stress.
-Physical the characteristics and evidence of what constitutes a healthy health and fitness lifestyle, maintaining a healthy weight, including the links between an inactive lifestyle and ill health, including cancer and cardio vascular ill-health. about the science relating to blood, organ and stem cell donation.
-Healthy Pupils should know eating • how to maintain healthy eating and the links between a poor diet and health risks, including tooth decay and cancer.
-Pupils should know • the facts about legal and illegal drugs and their associated risks, including the link between drug use, and the associated risks, including the link to serious mental health conditions. the law relating to the supply and possession of illegal D substances.
-Drugs, • the physical and psychological risks associated with alcohol alcohol consumption and what constitutes low risk alcohol consumption in and adulthood. tobacco • the physical and psychological consequences of addiction, including alcohol dependency. • awareness of the dangers of drugs which are prescribed but still present serious health risks. • the facts about the harms from smoking tobacco (particularly the link to lung cancer), the benefits of quitting and how to access support to do so.
-Pupils should know about personal hygiene, germs including bacteria, viruses, how they are spread treatment and prevention of infection, and about they are spread, treatment and prevention of infection, and about antibiotics. about dental health and the benefits of good oral hygiene and dental flossing, including healthy eating and regular check-ups at Health and the dentist. prevention • (late secondary) the benefits of regular self-examination and screening. the facts and science relating to immunisation and vaccination. the importance of sufficient good quality sleep for good health and how a lack of sleep can affect weight, mood and ability to learn.
-Pupils should know Basic first basic treatment for common injuries. aid life-saving skills, including how to administer CPR. the nurness of defibrillators and when one might be needed the purpose of defibrillators and when one might be needed.
+Physical health and fitness Pupils should know • the positive associations between physical activity and promotion of mental wellbeing, including as an approach to combat stress. • the characteristics and evidence of what constitutes a healthy lifestyle, maintaining a healthy weight, including the links between an inactive lifestyle and ill health, including cancer and cardio vascular ill-health. • about the science relating to blood, organ and stem cell donation.
+Healthy eating Pupils should know how to maintain healthy eating and the links between a poor diet and health risks, including tooth decay and cancer.
+Drugs, alcohol and tobacco Pupils should know the facts about legal and illegal drugs and their associated risks, including the link between drug use, and the associated risks, including the link to serious mental health conditions. the law relating to the supply and possession of illegal substances. the physical and psychological risks associated with alcohol consumption and what constitutes low risk alcohol consumption in adulthood. the physical and psychological consequences of addiction, including alcohol dependency. awareness of the dangers of drugs which are prescribed but still present serious health risks. the facts about the harms from smoking tobacco (particularly the link to lung cancer), the benefits of quitting and how to access support to do so.
+Health and prevention Pupils should know Basic first aid Pupils should know • basic treatment for common injuries. • life-saving skills, including how to administer CPR. • the purpose of defibrillators and when one might be needed.